epandurski/swaptacular.github.io/_posts/2022-07-05-swaptaculars-network-of-trust.md

 for the [IOUs](https://en.wikipedia.org/wiki/IOU) that he issues, so that he can replace the ventilation system without a bank loan.

-Perhaps Paul's customers will be happy to pay for their dinner with Paul's digital currency, instead of money.
+Perhaps Paul's customers will be happy to pay for their dinners with Paul's digital currency, instead of money.
 Perhaps Paul's employees would not mind to receive some portion of their salaries in Paul's digital currency as well.
 After all, they could easily exchange it for